 This course will enable participants to build and modify their own simulator of a simple coherent fiber-optic transmission-system.
 They will learn how to derive numerical models of transceiver components for coherent transmission systems and gain an understanding of the real-life impairments caused by such components.
 With this knowledge, participants will be able to effectively model, design, and characterize coherent optical transceiver designs.

 Short Course Audience:

 Howard Wang earned his BS, MS and PhD in Electrical Engineering from Columbia University, where his work focused on photonic-network and switch architectures for High Performance Computing and data center applications.
 He joined the Network Architecture and Engineering team at Bank of America in 2013, where he was responsible for the redesign and build-out of the bank’s nationwide coherent metro DWDM network.
 He also led initiatives in network automation and their hybrid cloud strategy.
 Howard joined Elenion Technologies in 2018 and is now a member of the Optical Subsystems Group at Nokia through its acquisition of Elenion in 2020.
-He is the product owner of Nokia's silicon photonic optical front-end products and is also responsible for application engineering for its optical engines and subsystems, including the integration and testing of Nokia's coherent engines with various merchant DSPs currently available on the market.
+He is the product owner of Nokia's silicon photonic optical front-end products and is also responsible for application engineering for its optical engines and subsystems.
 He has more than 40 publications in scientific journals and conferences proceedings.